prabu-ganesan/student-coding-interview-prep/README.md

 ![image](https://github.com/user-attachments/assets/9d57b043-8479-4b5c-957f-baebcac77309)

 # Agenda
-10 Introduction
- - What to expect in coding interviews?
+ - What is coding interview and What to expect in coding interviews?
  - How to approach a coding problem?
  - How to prepare coding interviews.
-20 first code
+ - Solve a Coding Problem
+ - Solve another Coding Problem
-30 excercise
+ - 30 excercise
-20 verbalize
-20 talk about one of the exercise problems.
-Slinding Window if there is time.
-20 second code
+ - 20 Discuss what each team came up with

 # How to prepare for the coding interview
 ![image](https://github.com/user-attachments/assets/cd3f9e0f-1fa6-4a71-a772-3c25977bbeb7)